RYA Powerboat Level 2 Course

 • Crew members: minimum number in faster craft, keeping a look-out

-• The importance of boat control in waves and adequate seating to minimise the possibility of injury
+• The importance of boat control in waves and adequate seating to minimise the possibility of back injury

 • Awareness of other water users, including effect of wash